Monash-King’s pathway opportunity

 How to apply

-- Once we confirm, via email, you can proceed, apply to King's directly for admission to the LLM program.
+- Once we confirm via email that you can proceed, you will need to apply to King's directly for admission to the LLM program.

-- Once you have a course offer from King's you will be automatically assessed for the Monash Law Faculty International Study Scholarship.
+- Once you have a course offer from King's and advised the Faculty of this, you will be automatically assessed for the Monash Law Faculty International Study Scholarship

 When to apply